 Has anybody reading this ever been to Romania?
 Is it a shithole?
 And, look, I don't want to hear about how there's one city in Romania on the coast that's beautiful and lush.
 What about the country as a whole?

 Are there any Romanians reading this?
 Care to jump to your country's defense?
 Or do you hate it and want to get out?
-I checked my Google Analytics, and during the course of 2009 this blog received a remarkable (considering) 344 hits from Romania!
+I checked my Google Analytics, and last year this blog received a remarkable (considering) 344 hits from Romania!
 (Five of those hits are from the town of Vaslui, where Police, Adjective is set!)
 I know some of you are reading!
 I want to love your country!
 I really do!
 Make me love your country!
 And demand that your filmmakers start pumping out hilarious Romanian comedies!
 (Um...wait a minute...Police, Adjective IS a comedy?
 Seriously?)

 Maybe Romanian-born NPR commentator Andrei Codrescu can clear things up for me?
 Mr. Codrescu, is Romania a shithole?!
 And was that Romanian abortion movie a comedy too?!

-[Read the update to this post: "Romanian Karma; or: How I Became an Authority on South East European Cinema in a Matter of Days."]
+[Read the amazing follow-up to this post: "Romanian Karma; or: How I Became an Authority on South East European Cinema in a Matter of Days."]